Spousal/Partner Abuse Detection and Intervention CE Course – Online CE Course

 - Identify and distinguish between at least two different types of abuse.

-- Identify at least two spousal/partner abuse symptoms.
+- Identify at least two spousal/partner abuse warning signs and/or symptoms.

 - Describe at least two effects of spousal/partner abuse.